Your Guide to Buying a Vintage Rug

 A vintage rug can bring life to any space.
-They’re often rich in color and pattern, and celebrated as a statement piece.
-Yet, somehow they can also function as a neutral and complement many different aesthetics, even the more minimalistic.
+They're often rich in color and pattern, and celebrated as a statement piece.
+Yet they can also function as a neutral and complement many different aesthetics, even the more minimalistic.
 Every home could benefit from a beautiful antique rug, but shopping for one can feel a little daunting.
 How do you know what to look for or which ones are well-made?
-To answer these questions and more, we tapped three vintage rug experts.
+To answer these questions and more, we tapped three experts.
 Here, they guide us through the process from perusing to making sure our purchase lasts a lifetime.

 Narrow Down Your Search

 Kelly Vittengl, the founder of the antique rug shop Frances Loom, believes that when decorating a space, it's best to either start or finish with a rug.
 "You should decorate around a rug or, buy one based on the furniture you already have," she says.
 "Pay attention to color schemes, whether you want saturated or unsaturated colors, a high or low pile, and the overall design."
 She recommends perusing Pinterest to figure out which styles you're drawn towards, so you'll have an idea of what to search for.

 It's important to first get the dimensions of the room, so you'll have an idea of the shape and size you're looking for.
 Mikael Kennedy, the founder of King Kennedy Rugs, says there should always be at least six inches to a foot of space from the edge of the rug to the wall.
 "Never buy a rug the exact size of the room," she says.
 "Otherwise, it starts to move into wall-to-wall carpet territory, and that's not a good look."